smashcoder/Diggerzz-DAO/WhitelistDAO/README.md

 # WhitelistDapp
+- Deployed DAPP :

+**Note - While the code was already tested locally during HTM 3.0, the deployment was successful afer the Hackathon**
+-  <a href="https://whitelist-dao-five.vercel.app/" target="_blank">WhiteList Dapp</a>

 Dapp for whitelisting  the early members of the DAO community, by adding their name to the whitelist to airdrop them Genesis(Ealry) contributor NFT's

 ##How it works